compuphase/demangle/readme.md

 ## Work in progress

-The current state of the library has the following known deficiencies:

-* No support for expressions; literals are handled, but operations on the literals are not.
-* No support for decltype().
+The current state of the library has had only minimal testing for demangling of <expression> blocks (e.g. within `decltype` specifications).
+Ternary expressions and parameter lists inside such expressions are currently not handled.
+A few more (special) operators may be missing.

 ## Usage